janmonschke/aweekinthewoods/content/blog/france/gorges-du-verdon/index.md

 ![Lunch in the canyon](./images/05-lunch-in-the-canyon.jpg)

+The weather also took a turn and started to get really sunny at that point.
+Which made for much better views ☀️.
+A lunch on heated rocks, in the midday sun was the perfect time off from a strenous morning walk.

 ![Climbing along rails in the canyon](./images/05-climbing-along-rails-in-the-canyon.jpg)

 ![Lots of climbing up and down on rails](./images/05-lots-of-climbing-on-rails-up-and-down.jpg)

+The path winds around many corners, goes up and down a lot.
+Some parts of the path are bare rock and you need to hold tight onto the railings.
+Verdon is peaking through the bushes from time to time.
+With heavy backpacks, this path can be quite demanding.
+Luckily we already ate most of our food, so the packs were substantially lighter.

+We still had to carry our tents, sleeping- and cooking equipment though.
+We later found out that there would've been the option to ask a local taxi company to bring the packs to the Chalet or the next campsite.
+An option we might take, next time we're in the area.

 ![Refilling the water from the verdon](./images/05-refilling-the-water-from-the-verdon.jpg)

+Once we made it down the valley again, we could refill our watter bottles in the Verdon.
+The heat was very intense at that point so we took a longer break.
+Cooling down our feet in the ice cold water was the greatest thing on earth for us.
+We knew we had to rest up a bit, because the final stretch that day was all the way up the edge of the valley again to **Chalet de la Maline**.

 ![Enjoying the views from a viewpoint close to Chalet de la Maline](./images/05-enjoying-the-views-from-a-viewpoint-close-to-the-chalet.jpg)

+The last hours felt long and morale took a little hit again.
+Our packs felt heavy and the propsect of only walking uphill for the last bit was a challenge.
+We were motivated knowing that at the end of the day we will sleep in proper beds and we won't have to cook dinner ourselves, haha.
+Also, the views from up there, made up for it 100%.

 ![Happy to have arrived at Chalet de la Maline](./images/05-happy-to-have-arrived-at-chalet-de-la-maline.jpg)

 ![Vegetarian dinner prepared by Chalet de la Maline](./images/05-vegetarian-dinner-prepared-by-the-chalet.jpg)

+Resting on the chalet's patio, overlooking the valley felt amazing.
+We felt accomplished.
+Physically exhausted, but mentally stronger.
+We made it all the way here.
+Down and up and down and up the valley.
+We were greeted by the nice host, chatted with other hikers and enjoyed a multi-course dinner made from heaven.
+They were even so nice to prepare a vegetarian version for our crew.
+The evening was spent haring stories with the host over the one or the other glass of wine.
+The morale was up again 🤩.

 ### <a name='section6'></a>Chalet de la Maline to Lac de Sainte-Croix
 (21km, 11h40, [komoot](https://www.komoot.com/tour/69530357))